ChrisEssery/group-project/README.md

 Reconnect with loved ones, play fun games, and enjoy yourself.
 With live video chat, you'll be able see each other as you go head-to-head, competing at different levels of difficulty to challenge yourselves.

-Don't get bored, get NotSoBored Games.
+*So Don't Get Bored, Get NotSoBored Games.*

 ## Our Team